osic/ref-impl/documents/osic-docs/pxe-boot-servers.rst

-You can do this by logging into the LXC container and creating a CSV file named **ilo.csv**. **Each line should have a hostname that you wish to assing for the server, its ILO IP address, type of node you wish it to be (controller, logging, compute, cinder, swift).** Please put hostnames that are meaningful to you like controller01, controller02, etc. Use the information from your onboarding email to create the CSV.
+You can do this by logging into the LXC container and creating a CSV file named **ilo.csv**. **Each line should have a hostname that you wish to assign for the server, its ILO IP address, type of node you wish it to be (controller, logging, compute, cinder, swift).** Please put hostnames that are meaningful to you like controller01, controller02, etc. Use the information from your onboarding email to create the CSV.